bostoro/Password-Generator/README.md

 - `dotenv`: Used to load local .env file.
 - `cryptography`: Used to encrypt/decrypt passwords.
 - `sqlite3`: Used for database storage and management of password records.
+- `nicegui`: Used to build a simple web-based interface in Python.

 ## 👥 Team & Contributions